priv-kweihmann/meta-sca/README.md

 - You need at least **python 3.5** needs to be installed on your build host.
 - You need **glib-2.0-dev** installed on your build host (used for e.g. configcheck, lynis, tiger, upc)

+### Use of containers

+It is recommended to use `privkweihmann/yocto-sca-minimal:latest` docker container for building, which has all necessary requirements already installed.

 ### Setup

 In your __bblayers.conf__-file add the following line